 - Formation of Compassion Professional Learning Community, a group of teachers and administrators who continue to strategize methods for improving diversity and equity within our school.

-- During an all Faculty and Staff meeting, a group of students of color presented an in-depth account of their experiences at Pius, emphasizing areas that need particular reform.
+- Welcoming students of color to present an in-depth account to faculty and staff of their experiences at Pius, emphasizing areas that need particular reform.

-- Creation of the Diverse Student Union club dedicated to celebrating all races and ethnicities.
+- Creating a Diverse Student Union club dedicated to celebrating all races and ethnicities.

-- Theology classes discussed racial issues pertinent to our school.
+- Discussions of racial issues pertinent to our school and society in classrooms.

 Our Action Plan for the Future

-- Pre-planning (August 2020): teacher training on diversity and recognizing microaggressions.
+- Continued teacher training on diversity and recognizing microaggressions.

-- Pre-planning (August 2020): installation of new signage that reminds students and faculty of our pride in diverse community
+- Installing new signage that reminds students and faculty of our pride in a diverse community.

 A Stronger St. Pius X Community

 As we grow as a family and wrestle with the aspects of human nature which attempt to tear us away from each other and the mission of St. Pius X, more steps will be implemented.
 We may also find that the steps listed here may be adjusted or enriched if we find other efforts may bring about more progress.
-We have heard the stories and listened to the experiences of our students and alumni to date (and welcome the opportunity to hear more); it is time to learn from them, allow them to assist us on our path to following the Law of God, and move forward.
-We will emphasize to students that they, too, must be a part of this solution.
+We have heard the stories and listened to the experiences of our students and alumni to date and welcome the opportunity to hear more, allowing them to assist us in faithfully following the Gospel as we move forward.
+Students must be encouraged to understand that they, too, must be a part of this solution.
 Students must hold each other accountable for their behavior and language, while the faculty and administration do the same.
-It is also important for students to speak up and report incidences in a timely manner so they can be adequately addressed.
+It is also important for students to speak up and report incidents in a timely manner so they can be quickly and effectively addressed.

 But no matter the circumstance, we must all remember that our Catholic faith calls us not to “cancel” those in this world who might hurt us.
-Our school is one of the primary means by which our students can participate in restorative justice: those who have wronged another are to be made aware of their sinful action, but it is essential that the community is made whole again through conversion and redemption.
+Our school is one of the primary means by which our students can participate in restorative justice.